Skip to content

 What are the requirements to be a game warden in New Jersey?
 Minimum age 21, High school diploma + bachelor's preferred, U.S. citizenship, a clean criminal record, and a valid driver's license.
 See the New Jersey Division of Fish and Wildlife, Bureau of Law Enforcement for official current standards.

 How long does it take to become a game warden in New Jersey?
-Typically 12 to 24 months from application to sworn commission, including the hiring process (3–6 months), the academy (6–7 months), and field training (3–6 months).
+Expect about 12 to 24 months end-to-end — hiring and testing (3–6 months), the academy (approximately 24-30 weeks), then field training (3–6 months).
+Timelines shift with academy class scheduling.

 Which agency hires game wardens in New Jersey?
 The New Jersey Division of Fish and Wildlife, Bureau of Law Enforcement.
 Visit https://www.nj.gov/dep/fgw for current openings.